brett-olsen/C64-Bridge-Project/README.md

 <br>

 > [!NOTE]
-> NOTE: In the above two test scripts, we are setting 3 variables that would be unique to your particular setup.
+> In the above two test scripts, we are setting 3 variables that would be unique to your particular setup.
 You need to adjust/tailor the below lines to suit, **correctly setting the HOST, PORT & TOKEN** variables.
 <br>

 ```